 Zero Waste post haste!

 I’m also loving the markets that are being pushed by Zero Waste Products, which aim to keep the consumer and the planet happy but preventing the amount of packaging and waste we create with our consumerist culture.
 You’ll find hundreds of sustainable ideas, all from local producers, and at special market rates.
 Choose from over 80 eco-audited brands dedicated to the planet.
 Ranging from fashion, beauty, accessories, food & drink, homeware, sports, lifestyle and more.
-2020 and being more sustainable doesn’t have to be a bore after all.
+Other companies like goBambu are now offering the chance to purchase eco-friendly products such as a bamboo toothbrush and a reusable bamboo coffee cup.
+2021 and being more sustainable doesn’t have to be a bore after all.

 Cut The Wrap

 Is something that really caught my attention over the Christmas season especially when I saw that 72,312,300 rolls of wrapping paper were used this Christmas and very few of those will be re used or recycled…Now that is a lot of trees.